 If one job in the entertainment industry doesn’t get enough credit, it’s the casting director.
 A movie or TV show may have a great storyline and director, but if an actor isn’t right for the part you can kiss success goodbye.
-Whether they’re distracting, offensive, or just plain bad, casting mistakes ruin entire films and series.
 Of course, casting directors often get things right.
-Can you imagine anyone other than Kevin Spacey as Frank Underwood on House of Cards?
-Katniss without Jennifer Lawrence?
+Can you imagine The Hunger Games without Jennifer Lawrence?

 Next: This iconic actor didn’t even try to fake it.

-19. Kevin Costner as Robin Hood in Robin Hood: Prince of Thieves
+2. Kevin Costner in Robin Hood: Prince of Thieves

 In 1991, Kevin Costner was so popular that he could get away with just about anything — including skipping out on an English accent for his role as Robin Hood.
 Maybe he was too busy to practice with his vocal coach.
 He’d just wrapped Dances with Wolves and was preparing to star in JFK, two career-defining films.
 However, he would have done the public a favor by passing on Robin Hood: Prince of Thieves, which was ill-received by audiences and critics alike.

 Robert Ebert gave the film a sad review, summarizing that, “The most depressing thing about the movie is that children will attend it expecting to have a good time.”